Past Winners of the Petrochemical Heritage Award

 Ralph Landau, 2000

-Ralph Landau, consulting professor of economics at Stanford University and research fellow at Harvard, was named one of the 75 leading contributors to the chemical enterprise by Chemical and Engineering News.
+Ralph Landau, consulting professor of economics at Stanford University and research fellow at Harvard University, was named one of the 75 leading contributors to the chemical enterprise by Chemical and Engineering News.
 In 1946 Landau cofounded Scientific Design, later Halcon International, and he remained a leader and visionary of the organization for 36 years.
 He also cofounded the Oxirane Company with Atlantic Richfield Corporation in 1966.
 He holds several major patents in organic oxidation chemistry and has authored more than 150 publications, including nine books.
-His list of honors includes: CHF's Othmer Gold Medal, the Founder's Award of the National Academy of Engineering, the Founder's Award of the American Institute of Chemical Engineers, the Perkin Medal, the Pioneers Award, the Winthrop-Sears Medal, and the Chemical Industry Medal.
+His list of honors includes CHF’s Othmer Gold Medal, the Founder’s Award of the National Academy of Engineering, the Founder’s Award of the American Institute of Chemical Engineers, the Perkin Medal, the Pioneers Award, the Winthrop-Sears Medal, and the Chemical Industry Medal.
 Landau is a fellow of the New York Academy of Sciences, the American Academy of Arts and Sciences, and the American Philosophical Society.
-He has guided research and writing on the significance of the chemical industries including Chemicals and Long-Term Economic Growth and Pharmaceutical Innovation: Revolutionizing Human Health (1998, John Wiley & Sons; Chemical Heritage Foundation).
+He has guided research and writing on the significance of the chemical industries in such books as Chemicals and Long-Term Economic Growth (1998) and Pharmaceutical Innovation: Revolutionizing Human Health (1999).

 John R. Hall, 1999